brasswood/browser-experiments/README.md

 `RATE: float`: the factor to multiply the current memory constraint by to get the next memory constraint.
 Current setting: 0.8

-`N: int`: number of memory constraints to try.
+`N: int`: number of memory constraints to try, including no memory constraint.
 Current setting: 17

 `SAMPLES: int`: number of samples to take for each memory constraint.
 Current setting: 10